kescobo/physalia-workshop/_pages/labs/lab_08_shortbred.md

 ShortBRED uses the markers file to generate a blast database for our short reads, focusing specifically on the unique markers.
-This makes the search substantially faster and more accurate.
+This makes the search substantially faster and more specific.

-#### 3.2 Running ShortBRED-Quantify
+#### 4.2 Running ShortBRED-Quantify

 To create markers for the sample data, run the following command from the shortbred working directory: :